PSRahul/PSRahul.github.io/projects/mlensemble.md

 <center><img src="/assets/images/ensemble/mnist.png" alt="Sample Images from MNIST Dataset" width="450" height="450"></center>.

-This project investigates the power of ensemble machine learning models.
+This project investigates the power of ensemble machine learning models for the MNIST dataset.
 The individual components are made up of
 + Random Forests
 + Extra Trees
 + Support Vector Machines

-Two varieties of ensembling are constructed
+Two varieties of ensembling are constructed.
+They are:

 #### Ensemble 1 - Soft Voting Classifier